Cray-HPE/docs-csm/operations/fm_on_baremetal/README.md

 To configure FM on baremetal please follow the [procedure](Configure_FM_On_Baremetal.md).

-## Slngshot Switch Firmware Update
+## Slingshot Switch Firmware Update

-* For clusters using the FM pod: CSM will continue to handle switch firmware uploads and updates as before [See](../../operations/iuf/workflows/slingshot_management_network_switch_updates.md#perform-slingshot-switch-and-management-network-switch-firmware-updates).
+* For clusters using the FM pod: CSM will continue to handle switch firmware uploads and updates as [before](../../operations/iuf/workflows/slingshot_management_network_switch_updates.md#perform-slingshot-switch-and-management-network-switch-firmware-updates).
 * For clusters with bare-metal FM: FMN will host the switch firmware, and FM will be responsible for managing [switch updates] (https://github.hpe.com/hpe/hpc-sshot-slingshot_docs/blob/23870cdfbda43c015aac641d7619faf0b0003634/portal/developer-portal/snippets/fm/install_bare_metal_fm_csm.md#optional-update-hpe-slingshot-switch-firmware)

 ## Troubleshooting